postmanlabs/labs-docs/src/pages/docs/postman/workspaces/intro-to-workspaces.md

 warning: false
 ---

-A workspace is a view of all the Postman elements that you use to build, test, and collaborate on your APIs.
-You can organize your own work in a personal workspace, and your team can collaborate in a team workspace.
+A workspace is a -view- of all the Postman things you've come to use: [collections](/docs/postman/collections/intro-to-collections/), [environments](/docs/postman/variables-and-environments/variables/), [mocks](/docs/postman/mock-servers/intro-to-mock-servers/), [monitors](/docs/postman/monitors/intro-monitors/), and more.
+Individuals can organize their work in personal workspaces and teams can collaborate in team workspaces.

-You can share elements across multiple team or personal workspaces.
-Workspace elements include [collections](/docs/postman/collections/intro-to-collections/), [environments](/docs/postman/variables-and-environments/variables/), [mocks](/docs/postman/mock-servers/intro-to-mock-servers/), and [monitors](/docs/postman/monitors/intro-monitors/).

 [![WS_mainScreen-basicMenu](https://assets.postman.com/postman-docs/Workspaces_Mainscreen.png)](https://assets.postman.com/postman-docs/Workspaces_Mainscreen.png)

+Regardless of the type of workspace, you can share elements in multiple workspaces at the same time.
+Workspace elements include collections, monitors, mocks, environments, and integrations.

 ## Personal workspaces